tungstenfabric/docs/tungsten-fabric-operator/working-with-kubernetes-operators-101.rst

 It means that every feature of this platform is deployed as set of custom resources managed by operator.
 Because of that, tf-operator works great with deploying CNI plugin on cluster during Openshift installation.
-Openshift installation process is all defined with manifests similar to manifests created for Tungsten Fabric created by Openshift just before cluster install which means that Tungsten Fabric `manifests <https://github.com/tungstenfabric/tf-openshift/tree/master/deploy/manifests>`_may just be added to other install manifests and will be applied on cluster during install process.
+Openshift installation process is all defined with manifests similar to manifests created for Tungsten Fabric created by Openshift just before cluster install which means that Tungsten Fabric `manifests <https://github.com/tungstenfabric/tf-openshift/tree/master/deploy/manifests>`__ may just be added to other install manifests and will be applied on cluster during install process.

-More on Openshift install process with Tungsten Fabric as CNI `here <https://github.com/tungstenfabric/tf-openshift>`_.
+More on Openshift install process with Tungsten Fabric as CNI `here <https://github.com/tungstenfabric/tf-openshift>`__.